Crockpot Breakfast Casserole with Ham and Gruyere

 - This was tested in a 6 quart slow cooker.
 Every slow cooker runs a little differently, so yours may be done a little sooner if it runs hot.

-- The casserole is done when the center is completely set or 160°F internally.
+- The casserole is done when the center is completely set.
 I usually poke a butter knife in the middle to make sure it’s cooked through.

-- Water may accumulate on top because of the moist cooking environment.
+- Water will accumulate on top because of the moist cooking environment.
 Just dab it off with a paper towel before serving.

 - To make the casserole look even more appetizing, sprinkle freshly chopped herbs like parsley or chives over the top.